Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolo-prune/index.md

 ## Conclusion

 In this guide, we used NVIDIA Model Optimizer to prune the YOLOv8m model to 66% of its original FLOPs and reduced model size by 37%, with a slight boost in inference speed.
-Note that to load the `.pt` files from this training, you need to either use [custom branch described in the beginning](#modifying-model-saving-and-loading-mechanism), or export it to a different format.
+Note that to load the `.pt` files from this training, you need to either use the [custom branch described in the beginning](#modifying-model-saving-and-loading-mechanism), or export it to a different format.
 To learn more about ModelOpt's prune function and the available configurations, refer to [ModelOpt Pruning Docs](https://nvidia.github.io/TensorRT-Model-Optimizer/guides/3_pruning.html) and [GitHub examples](https://github.com/NVIDIA/TensorRT-Model-Optimizer/tree/main/examples/pruning).

 Thanks for reading.